Burning Regulations for Mission

 The District of Mission regulates all outdoor burning within the municipal boundaries through Burning Bylaw 2975-1996.

 NOTE: Open burning of yard debris in urban garbage pickup areas is not permitted at any time.
-Burning of land clearing debris, construction debris, and demolition waste is also strictly prohibited within the District of Mission.
+Burning of land clearing debris, construction debris, demolition waste, and garbage is also strictly prohibited within the District of Mission.

 Type of Burning

-Portable or in-ground recreational fire pits for personal enjoyment, cooking, and warmth.
+Portable or in-ground recreational fire pits for personal enjoyment, cooking, and warmth – essentially a campfire.

-Year-round with permit, except during extreme weather conditions when a fire ban is in place.
+Year-round with permit, except during extreme weather conditions or when a fire ban is in place.

 Type of Burning